Plumbing problems - just like plumbers - come in all shapes and sizes!

 One of the most common plumbing issues in the home, that leaky tap may not be the worst thing that could go wrong, but can certainly be annoying - not least in the middle of the night when you’re trying to sleep!

-It’s also very wasteful too.
-According to recent research, a tap in your home leaking at a pretty leisurely ten drips per minute (one every 6 seconds), will be sending three litres of wasted water down your drains every day, and well over 1000 litres a year!
+It’s also very wasteful.
+According to research, a tap in your home leaking at a pretty leisurely ten drips per minute (one every 6 seconds), will be sending three litres of wasted water down your drains every day, and well over 1000 litres a year!

-And if you’re on a water meter, that equates to hundreds of pounds a year literally going straight down the drain.
+And if you’re on a water meter, that equates to hundreds of pounds a year literally going straight down your drain.

-For more information, and that research we mentioned, read our article on dripping and leaky taps.
+For more information, read our article on dripping and leaky taps.
 It might make you decide to get that dripping tap sorted after all!

 Low water pressure

-You get home and turn on your kitchen tap or shower to discover - rather than the reliable, powerful water flow you’re used to - a sorry dribble, or worse, no water at all.
+You get home and turn on your kitchen tap or shower to discover nothing but a sorry dribble, or worse, no water at all.
 Nightmare!

-The reality is there are lots of things that can trigger low water pressure in your home.
+Lots of things can create low water pressure in your home.
 Some relate to your home’s internal plumbing itself, some to outside factors like a problem from the mains supply.

 If a sudden case of low water pressure is getting you down, you might find our four simple tests useful.